Superfoods: Hype or Hero?

 Turmeric (Curcumin):

 Related to ginger and from India, turmeric (also good for the brain- another topic…) is also used for cooking and its medicinal benefits.
-It has potent antioxidant and anti-inflammatory (what???) effects.
+It has potent antioxidant and anti-inflammatory effects.
 It may also aid wound healing and pain reduction.
 Note, though, that it isn’t easily absorbed by the body, so pairing it with fats or other spices such as black pepper (important) is necessary.

 Salmon: